SwatiBGupta1110/Learning_Finetuning_Large_Language_Model/README.md

 **Credit to the original owners: This script is part of the "Finetuning Large Language Models" course by Sharon Zhou at Lamini.
 All credits for the script go to the original creators and owners.**

 ---

-**Join our short course and enhance your understanding of finetuning large language models!**